tomik-z-cech/PP3-Fallout-Hangman/README.md

 - **Name :** `random_word_number()`
 - **Parameters :** None
 - **Goal :** Function is designed to randomly generate number between 1 and variable `max_word_number`.
 - **Function :** Function runs in loop.
-Each cycle function geneartes number between 1 and value of variable `max_word_number`.
-This variable is currently set to 50 as the database of words contain 50 entries for each word length.
+Each cycle function generates number between 1 and value of variable `max_word_number`.
+This variable is currently set to 50 as the database of words contains 50 entries for each word length.
 Variable `max_word_number` needs to be adjusted if the database of words is made broader.
 This function also contains if/else statement to ensure the randomly generated number was not generated already.
-The cycle is exited only if newly genearted number isn't inluded in `numbers_picked` list.
+The cycle is exited only if newly generated number isn't included in `numbers_picked` list.
 - **Flow Chart :** *Appendix 19*

 *Appendix 19 - random_word_number()*